-The average assisted living cost in 2020, per Genworth’s Cost of Care Survey 2019, across the state of Hawaii is $4,375.
-In Honolulu, the monthly average price is slightly higher and is around $4,500.
-On the island of Maui, in the area of Kahului, less expensive senior living can be found at approximately $4,300 / month.
-Memory care (for persons with dementias, such as Alzheimer’s disease) can increase the monthly costs by approximately 20% – 30%, or put differently, $1,075 – $1,125.
+The average assisted living cost in per Genworth’s Cost of Care Survey 2021, across the state of Hawaii is $5,375.
+In Honolulu, the monthly average price is the same as the state average.
+On the island of Maui, in the area of Kahului, less expensive senior living can be found at approximately $3,825 / month.
+Memory care (for persons with dementias, such as Alzheimer’s disease) can increase the monthly costs by approximately 20% – 30%.
 This is due to the increased level of supervision and security that is required for these types of patients.

 Contrary to home care in Hawaii, which is quite expensive, adult day care is much more affordable.
-Adult day care services in 2020, per Genworth’s Cost of Care Survey 2019, cost an average of $73 / day.
-It can be as low as $63 / day for Kahului residents, and as high as $74 / day for residents of Honolulu.
+Adult day care services, per Genworth’s Cost of Care Survey 2021, cost an average of $75 / day.
+It can be as low as $65 / day for Kahului residents.
 Notably, for the same number of hours, adult day care costs well less than half of what in-home care costs.

 The state of Hawaii offers four Non-Medicaid assistance programs.
 These programs provide financial assistance for housing or skilled services in order to keep the disabled and elderly residents of Hawaii from having to leave their homes and move to more costly nursing facilities.
 Click on the programs below to get more information on specific benefits and eligibility guidelines.

 Many non-profit and federal options also exist that help pay for care, in addition to the Hawaii specific options that are listed here.
 Our Resource Locator Tool is invaluable in finding these programs that pay for, or reduce the burden of the cost of care, including loan options and benefits for veterans.
-To find the program that best suits your needs, it is strongly recommended you use this search option.
+Use our tool to find the program that best suits your needs.